Print Friendly

 "Grace is the empowering presence of God enabling you to be who God created you to be, and to do what God has called you to do – right where you are."

-The speaker was Pastor James Ryle; he had been invited to address the monthly meeting of the Black Ministerial Alliance of Greater Boston (BMA) by then BMA President Bishop Gideon Thompson.
-Later that year Pastor Ryle (again at Bishop Thompson's invitation) taught several sessions at the 2006 Jubilee Christian Church annual convention.
+The speaker was the late Pastor James Ryle; he had been invited to address the monthly meeting of the Black Ministerial Alliance of Greater Boston (BMA) by then BMA President Bishop Gideon Thompson.
+Later that year Pastor Ryle (again at Bishop Thompson’s invitation) taught several sessions at the 2006 Jubilee Christian Church annual convention.
 He elaborated on this same truth.
-Up until this time I had always thought of grace as "God's unmerited (i.e. undeserved) favor" or "God's Riches At Christ's Expense", but on that day Pastor Ryle gave me a new and extremely helpful way to understand this critical concept.
-It blessed me so much that I wanted to share it with others; I began looking for Pastor Ryle's teaching in written form.
+Up until this time I had always thought of grace as “God’s unmerited (i.e. undeserved) favor” or “God’s Riches At Christ’s Expense”, but on that day Pastor Ryle gave me a new and extremely helpful way to understand this critical concept.
+It blessed me so much that I wanted to share it with others; I began looking for Pastor Ryle’s teaching in written form.

 Continue reading »